mariooohzc/mariooohzc/README.md

   - Conducted extensive research by reading and analyzing papers on pre-trained models, such as **MobileNetV2** and **ResNet50**, to understand their architectures and potential applications.
   - Performed **data augmentation** and utilized **TensorFlow** and **Keras** for model training.
   - Planned to continue developing and expanding the project beyond the submission deadline to explore further improvements.
-  - Repository is private because this is a graded project that is still ongoing, but it will be made public once completed by December.

 ---